intel-analytics/ipex-llm/docs/docs/APIGuide/Module.md

 Model.load_caffe(model, defPath, modelPath, match_all = True)
 ```

 `model` is pre-defined BigDL model.
-Similar to `loadCaffemModule`, `defPath` and `modelPath` specify network deploy file and weight file,
+Similar to `loadCaffeModel`, `defPath` and `modelPath` specify network deploy file and weight file,
 the forth parameter `math_all` specifies if layer definition should be exactly matched between pre-defined `model` and the one from `defPath`

 **Scala example:**